AngeloGaeta1990/Password_generator/README.md

 - `upper_case_list` (list): A list of uppercase letters to include in the password (initialized as an empty list).
 - `lower_case_list` (list): A list of lowercase letters to include in the password (initialized as an empty list).
 - `hash_code` (str): The password hashed into a code (initialized as None).
-- `prefix` (str): The first 5 characters of the hash code (initialized as None).
+- `prefix` (str): The first five characters of the hash code (initialized as None).
-- `secure` (bool): True if the API reported that the password has not been found in data breaches, False otherwise, and None if there is no API response.
+- `secure` (bool): True if the API reported that the password is secure, False otherwise, and None if there is no API response.

 ### Mixin Class

-A mixin class with common methods that can be applied to other classes.
+It is a mixin class containing methods available to other "classes".
 It contains a different subclass for each function:
 - **NumbersMixin**: Generates a list of random numbers
 - **SpecialCharactersMixin**: Generates a list of random special characters
-- **UpperCaseLettersMixin**: Generates a list of random upper case letters
+- **UpperCaseLettersMixin**: Generates a list of random upper-case letters
-- **LowerCaseLettersMixin**: Generates a list of random lower case letters
+- **LowerCaseLettersMixin**: Generates a list of random lowercase letters

 ## Libraries
 - **csv**: Utilized for creating the output file secure_passwords.csv, which contains information such as service name, username, password, and password security verification.

 - **hashlib**: Utilized to convert passwords into hash codes, enhancing security.

-- **os**: Used to obtain the terminal length and properly center the output
+- **os**: Used to obtain the terminal length and centre the output.

-- **random**: Employed to generate a random list of both upper and lower case characters, numbers, and special characters.
+- **random**: Employed to generate a random list of upper and lower case characters, numbers, and special characters.

 - **requests**: Used for making HTTP requests, especially to access the PWNED API for checking password breaches.

-- **string**: Utilized to generate random strings composed of letters, often used for generating random passwords.
+- **string**: Utilized to generate random "strings" composed of letters, often used for generating random passwords.

-- **tabulate**:  Used to print the account, username, password, and password verification in the terminal in a table format
+- **tabulate**: Used to print the account, username, password, and password verification in the terminal in a table format.

 ## Testing
 ---
 1. **Prompt**: Press I for instructions, or press Enter to start
     **Tests**:
-    - Letters different from `I` or `i`, numbers, and special characters did not trigger any action until the `Enter` key was pressed.
+    - Letters different from `I` or `i`, numbers, and special characters did not trigger any action until the user pressed the `Enter` key.
-    - When `I` or `i` was entered and followed by the `Enter` key, the instructions were printed.
+    - The algorithm shows the instructions when the user presses `I` or `i` followed by the `Enter` key.
 1. **Prompt**: Follow the steps in the Terminal to generate the password press Enter to continue.
     **Tests**:
-    - Different letters, numbers, and special characters were tested, and the next prompt was triggered only when the `Enter` key was pressed.
+    - The developer tested different letters, numbers, and special characters.
+The algorithm shows the new prompt only when the user presses the `Enter` key.
 1. **Prompt**: Enter the name of the service here: and Enter the name of the service here:
    **Tests**:
-   - Tested with numbers, special characters, and spaces, and it returned the expected behavior.
+   -  Tested with numbers, special characters, and spaces, it returned the expected behavior.
 1. **Prompt**: Are the service s and username s correct? (yes or no)
    **Tests**:
    - Special characters, spaces, and numbers caused the repetition of the prompt.
-   - The next prompt was triggered only by `y`, `Y`, `YES`, `Yes`, and `yes`.
+   - The new prompt was triggered only by `y`, `Y`, `YES`, `Yes`, and `yes`.
    - `n`, `N`, `NO`, `No`, and `no` triggered re-entering of the account and username.
 1. **Prompt**: Do you want to keep the default settings? (yes/no)
    **Tests**:
    - Special characters, spaces, and numbers caused the repetition of the prompt.
-   - `y`, `Y`, `YES`, `Yes`, and `yes` triggered the generation of a password.
+   - The inputs `y`, `Y`, `YES`, `Yes`, and `yes` caused the generation of a password.
    - `n`, `N`, `NO`, `No`, and `no` triggered editing of default settings
 1. **Prompt**: How many total characters do you want in your password?
    **Tests**:
-   - Set the total characters to `5000` and the number of special characters, numbers, and uppercase letters to `34`.
-This resulted in validation failure because `34 * 3 = 102`, and `102 > 100`.
+   - Set the total characters to `5000` and the special characters, numbers, and uppercase letters to `34`.  it resulted in validation failure due to: `34 * 3 = 102` and `102 > 100`.
-   - Set  the total characters, the number of special characters, numbers, and uppercase letters to `0` resulted in empty string password
+   - Set the total characters, special characters, numbers, and uppercase letters to `0`.
+It resulted in an empty string password.
-   - Set the total characters to `100` and the number of special characters, numbers, and uppercase letters to `25`, password generated as regular
+   - Set the total characters to `100` and special characters, numbers, and uppercase letters to `25`.
+The algorithm generated the password as regular.
+   - Set the total characters to `5000`, "special characters" to `40`, and numbers and uppercase letters to `10`.
+    The algorithm generated a password of `100` characters, as expected.
+   - Set the total characters to `30`, numbers to `30`, and special characters and uppercase letters to `0`.
+The algorithm generated a password of `30` numbers, as expected.
+1. **Prompt**: Do you want to keep this password? (yes/no)
+   **Tests**:
+     - Special characters, spaces, and numbers caused the repetition of the prompt.
+     -  `n`, `N`, `NO`, `No`, and `no` triggered editing of default settings and a new password generation.
+     - `y`, `Y`, `YES`, `Yes`, and `yes` prompted API verification.
+1.  **Prompt**: Press Enter to generate a password for a new Account **Test**:
+     - Special characters, spaces, and numbers did not trigger any new prompts.
+     - Pressing Enter caused the algorithm to restart as expected.

 ## Bugs fixing
 ---
-1. **Issue**: When the user enters an incorrect setting for "How many total characters?", the program proceeds to the next question.
+1. **Issue**: When the user enters an incorrect setting for "How many total characters?"
+The program proceeds to the next question.
-**Solution**: Added a break statement at the end of each try block to prevent moving forward on incorrect input.
+**Solution**: The developer added a break statement at the end of each try block to prevent moving forward on incorrect input.
-1. **Issue**: Incorrect wording in "Please enter the service you need the password for."
+1. **Issue**: Incorrect wording of the sentence: "Please enter the service you need the password for."
-**Solution**: Clarified and corrected the wording for better user understanding.
+**Solution**: The developer clarified and corrected the wording for better user understanding.
 1. **Issue**: Inaccurate message: "You selected 8 numbers and 8 special characters.
 8 numbers + 8 special characters are 16 total characters.
 16 total characters are longer than the desired password length of 1."
 **Solution**: Revised to: "You have chosen 8 numbers and 8 special characters, resulting in a total of 16 characters.
 This exceeds the specified password length of 1 character."
 1. **Issue**: An infinite loop occurs when the user modifies password settings.
-**Solution**:  Implemented a condition in the `get_password_info()` function that terminates the while loop once a password is generated.
+**Solution**: The developer implemented a condition in the `get_password_info()` function that terminates the while loop once the algorithm generates a password.
+1. **Issue**: Calling `Mixin.generate_random_numbers()` resulted in the error:
+    ```
-1. **Issue**: Calling `Mixin.generate_random_numbers()` resulted in a TypeError: "Mixin.generate_random_numbers() takes 1 positional argument, but 2 were given."
+    TypeError: "Mixin.generate_random_numbers() takes 1 positional argument, but 2 were given."
+    ```
-**Solution**: Updated the method signature to include self as the first argument: `def generate_random_numbers(self, amount)`.
+    **Solution**: The developer updated the method signature to include self as the first argument: `def generate_random_numbers(self, amount)`.
-1. **Issue**: function `Mixin.generate_random_special_characters()` returns a boolean instead of a list of characters.
+1. **Issue**: Function `Mixin.generate_random_special_characters()` returns a boolean instead of a list of characters.
-**Solution**: Replaced list comprehension with random.sample to correctly generate special characters.
+**Solution**: The developer replaced list comprehension with `random.sample` to correctly generate special characters.
 1. **Issue**: Lack of differentiation between lowercase and uppercase letters in generated passwords.
- **Solution**: Added support for uppercase letters in password customization alongside special characters and numbers.
+ **Solution**: The developer added support for uppercase letters in password customization alongside special characters and numbers.
-1. **Issue**:  Special characters were mistakenly receiving the input intended for the number of characters instead of the correct input.
+1. **Issue**: Special characters were mistakenly receiving the input intended for the number of characters.
-**Solution**:  Reassigned the variable to correctly accept the input intended for special characters.
+**Solution**: The developer reassigned the variable to accept the input intended for special characters.
-1. **Issue**: An error occurred when attempting to call the account_dict() class method:`account_dict()` class method:
+1. **Issue**: An error occurred when calling the `account_dict()` class method.:
     ```
     account_dict = account.account_dict()
                     ^^^^^^^^^^^^^^^^^^^^
     AttributeError: 'function' object has no attribute 'account_dict'
     ```
-   The error resulted from mistakenly treating `account_dict` as a variable rather than invoking it as a function, which should be done as `account.account_dict()`.
+    The error resulted from mistakenly treating `account_dict` as a variable rather than invoking it as a function.
-**Solution**: Corrected the usage by invoking the function as `account.account_dict()`.
+**Solution**:  The developer corrected the usage by invoking the function as `account.account_dict()`.
-1. **Issue**: When deploying on Heroku, the following error occurred: "module not found."
+1. **Issue**: When deploying on Heroku, the following error occurred: "Module not found."
-**Solution**: To resolve this, the 'requirements.txt' file was updated to include the necessary dependencies.
+**Solution**: The developer updated the 'requirements.txt' file to include the necessary dependencies.
-1. **Issue**: There was a mention of 'secure_passwords.csv' in GitHub, which was caused by a typo in the filename when added to the .gitignore file.
+1. **Issue**: There was a mention of 'secure_passwords.csv' in GitHub, caused by a typo in the filename when added to the .gitignore file.
-**Solution**:  Corrected the filename typo within the .gitignore file to prevent any reference to 'secure_passwords.csv' on GitHub.
+**Solution**: The developer corrected the filename typo within the .gitignore file to prevent any reference to 'secure_passwords.csv' on GitHub.
-1. **Issue**: Password generation even if invalid settings are provided. e.g. the total length of the password is < numbers amount + special characters amount + upper case amount
+1. **Issue**: The algorithm generates a password even if the user provides invalid settings,  e.g. the total length of the password is < numbers amount + special characters amount + upper case amount.
-**Solution**: Moved the password generation outside the while loop in function `edit_password_default()` to ensure it is generated only when the validation criteria are met.
+**Solution**: The developer moved the password generation outside the while loop in the `edit_password_default()` function.
+Therefore, the algorithm generates the password only if there is validation.
 1. **Issue**: When the function `self.account_dict` was called within the function `print_account`, the following error was returned:

     ```